alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 ## Add a Dev HTTP Server

-Currently, we open the HTML file via our Browser directly from the file system.
+Currently, we open the HTML file via our browser directly from the file system.

 The URL looks like this `[...]/my-first-post/index.html` This is not a good URL to publish to the internet and certainly not what most web servers do by default.